What is a Ghost Rider

 The Ghost Rider has been used and manipulated by many powerful figures of primordial origins, both demonic and angelic, distorting its origin and convoluting its known history.

 Notable Ghost Riders

 An enthusiastic, former stunt rider of the Quentin Carnival.
 When surrogate father Craig “Crash” Simpson develops Cancer, at 20 years of age a frustrated and desperate Johnny foolishly turns to the occult.
 Johnny Blaze makes a pact with Mephisto under the deceitful guise of Satan; his eternal servitude in exchange for Crash’s well-being.
 Crash Simpson was cured of his Cancer but cruelly died soon after in a stunt rider accident.
 In order to save Johnny's soul from eternal damnation, Roxanne prayed for a miracle from which the Arch-Angel Zadkiel answered.
 Johnny Blaze was then bonded to a divine Spirit of Vengeance, becoming the Ghost Rider.
 Johnny then proceeds on a quest to fight his possession and Satan’s influence over the world.
 The identity of Johnny's Spirit of Vengeance is entitled Zarathos.

 When the long-lost siblings of Johnny Blaze in Cyprus Hills, Danny and his sister Barbara Ketch accidentally become witnesses to a horrific murder at the hands of Deathwatch and his minions, they are attacked.
 Barbara is mortally wounded and Danny desperately tries to escape with his sister in his arms.
 Cornered and without much hope, Danny happens upon a very particular bike in the junkyard he’s trapped in.
 With hands dripping of his sister’s innocent blood, he touches the gas cap from which he is drawn and the contact ignites a mystical transformation.
 Danny Ketch is transformed into a Ghost Rider, declaring himself the Spirit of Vengeance and from there seeks vengeance for sins rendered upon the innocent.
-The identity of Danny's Spirit of Vengeance was entitled Noble Kale, however he was later exorcized from Danny and it's unrevealed if his current Spirit of Vengeance is still Noble.
+The identity of Danny's Spirit of Vengeance was entitled Noble Kale, however, he was later exorcised from Danny and it's unrevealed if his current Spirit of Vengeance is still Noble.